-The mother’s milk is the first, primary and the most potent diet for the baby at least for the first six months while others advocate for atleast for the first one complete year.
-The breastfeed contains all the nutrients like protein, vitamins, minerals and fat- all the necessary things, a baby’s body needs to grow in terms of both the physical as well mental health.
+Why Breastfeed Is Important To Your Baby?
+The mother’s milk is the first, primary and the most potent diet for the baby at least for the first six months while others advocate for at least for the first one complete year.
+The breastfeed contains all the nutrients like protein, vitamins, minerals and fat- all the necessary things, a baby’s body needs to grow in terms of both the physical as well as mental health.
 The breastfeed contains the necessary DHA which is very important for your baby to grow rich in cognitive skills.

 The breastfeed is the lightest and the most nutritional food which you can offer to your baby which is easily digested by the child.
 The breastfeed protects your baby from the Sudden Infant Death Syndrome (SIDS) which is a fatal one for the baby in his/her first few months of life.
-Another dangerous thing, the diarrhoea is also avoided if your baby is offered breastfeed.
-Additionally, when breastfed, your child feels secure and protected which enhances a physical as well as emotional bond between you and your baby.
+Another dangerous thing, the diarrhoea is also avoided if your baby is offered to breastfeed.
+Additionally, when breastfed, your child feels secure and protected which enhances a physical as well as an emotional bond between you and your baby.
 Besides, in comparison to the formula milk, the babies if breastfed exclusively have optimum & healthy weight.

+Why Breastfeeding Is Beneficial To Mothers?
 After, childbirth, the mothers have a common health issue, the weight and how to reduce or manage the same.
-The breastfeed helps you to burn extra calories which further helps you to reduce your weight which your caught up with during your pregnancy.
-Various scientific studies have concluded that the breastfeed lowers the chances of breast and ovarian cancers in mothers.
+The breastfeed helps you to burn extra calories which further helps you to reduce your weight which you caught up with during your pregnancy.
+Various scientific studies have concluded that breastfeeding lowers the chances of breast and ovarian cancers in mothers.
 The breastfeeding helps your child to connect you physically as well as emotionally which is a nature’s blessing to your motherhood.

 Many mothers face some issues while breastfeeding.
-One of such issue is less feed production or less milk production, a concern for the health of the mother and her baby at the same time.
+One such issue is less feed production or less milk production, a concern for the health of the mother and her baby at the same time.
 There are various natural or home remedies to increase the quantity of breastfeed/mother’s milk.
 We have also written a guide for the benefit of those mothers who are facing this issue.